Automattic/RadControl/readme.txt

 == Description ==

-Please note: this plugin is officially depricated.
+Please note: this plugin is officially deprecated.
 If you are still interested in using this service please utilize [the offical Ads module included in Jetpack.](https://jetpack.com/features/traffic/ads/)

 With traditional advertising relationships a publisher or blogger has two relationships and platforms--one for publishing and the other for advertising.
 AdControl combines the two partnerships into one.